-The FEIS for the Chukchi Sea Planning Area Oil and Gas Lease Sale 193 and Seismic Surveying Activities, prepared by BOEM (MMS 2007), includes an analysis of how and where offshore spills are likely to move using a computer trajectory simulation model.
+The FEIS, FSEIS, and Final Second SEIS for the Chukchi Sea Planning Area Oil and Gas Lease Sale 193 and Seismic Surveying Activities, prepared by BOEM (MMS 2007, BOEMRE 2011, BOEM 2015), includes analyses of how and where offshore spills are likely to move using a computer trajectory simulation model.
 Simulations are performed using wind, ice, and ocean-current information for winter and summer seasons and annual conditions.
 The wind, ice, and ocean-currents used for trajectories were derived from a variety of sources including field and satellite observations and calculated conditions.
 Thousands of trajectory models were run for hypothetical spill launch locations distributed through the Lease Sale 193 area.
 The trajectory runs simulate the movement of oil without consideration of oil spill containment, control, or recovery actions.
 The trajectory model provides conditional probabilities that oil spilled from a hypothetical launch area will contact a specific land segment or environmental resource area within a given time frame.

-The BOEM report describes the probabilities of oil contact from a large oil spill (≥1,000 bbl) during the drilling season to individual land segments to be typically 1 percent to 11 percent within the region between Peard Bay and Kasegaluk Lagoon (Land Segments 71 through 82).
-These probabilities are based on oil contacting the land segment assuming no cleanup response for the first 30 days from initial spill occurrence in the vicinity of Shell's Burger prospect drilled in 1990 (hypothetical results from launch areas LA 5, LA 11 and pipeline segment P09).
+The BOEM's Final Second SEIS (BOEM 2015) describes the probabilities of oil contact within 30 days from a large oil spill (\geq 1,000 bbl) during the drilling season to individual land segments to be between 1 percent and 6 percent within the region between Barrow and Kasegaluk Lagoon (Land Segments 65, 73 through 85).
+These probabilities are based on oil contacting the land segment assuming no cleanup response for the first 30 days from initial spill occurrence in the vicinity of Shell's Burger prospect drilled in 1990 (hypothetical results from launch areas LA 5 and LA 11.
+The Sale 193 Final Second SEIS (BOEM 2015), presents an additional analysis of a hypothetical, long duration, very large oil spill (VLOS), defined as spills \geq 150,000 bbl.
+The VLOS probabilities represent the chances that numerous and frequent trajectory launches may contact a particular resource or land segment.
+From LA 5 and LA 11, the summer probabilities for the VLOS to contact individual land segments within 60 days are 1 percent for Land Segments 65 and 73 through 77 and from 1 to 6 percent for the contiguous Land Segments 78 through 85.